- February 21, 2018

 - Bark Avenue Company Happenings Bark Avenue Hemp Treats Blog Press

-Solving Problems Naturally: CBD Pet Products
+Solving Problems Naturally: CBD Healthy Pet Products

 “At SuperZoo in 2016, there were only a few booths exhibiting CBD products,” Grow said.
 “In 2017, it was a flood of new CBD exhibitors.
 And I expect even more next year.”

-“Consumers are seeking out transparency and education in CBD products—just like they want with the rest of the pet products they purchase from the independent retailer,” Joyce said.
+“Consumers are seeking out transparency and education in CBD products—just like they want with the rest of the healthy pet products they purchase from the independent retailer,” Joyce said.
 “Unfortunately, there have been no regulations set up within the CBD world.
 In order to keep customers and retailers properly informed, it is up to the manufacturer to educate them on the difference between the products that are out there.”

 “The driving trend is the fact that pet parents want natural solutions for their pets,” Strong said.
-“They’re doing their best to get away from pharmaceutical drugs when they can solve a problem more naturally.”
+“They’re doing their best to get away from prescription drugs when they can solve a problem more naturally.”

 DO YOUR HOMEWORK